Dominic Smith Player Props: Nationals vs. Marlins

-Dominic Smith -- with a slugging percentage of .472 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Miami Marlins, with Sandy Alcantara on the hill, on June 16 at 7:05 PM ET.
+Dominic Smith -- with a slugging percentage of .486 in his past 10 games, including three extra-base hits -- will be in action for the Washington Nationals versus the Miami Marlins, with Braxton Garrett on the mound, on June 17 at 4:05 PM ET.

-In his most recent game, he had two hits (going 2-for-5) against the Astros.
+In his last game, he racked up two hits (going 2-for-4) against the Marlins.

 Dominic Smith Game Info & Props vs. the Marlins